Throughout the Show-Me State, sightseeing opportunities

 10 a.m.-noon and 1 p.m.-3 p.m.
 In the basement, visit the Mosaic Museum (open

-seven days a week) to learn how the beautiful tiles are created and applied,
+seven days a week) to learn how the beautiful mosaic tiles were created and applied,

-and see a variety of important religious objects.
+and visit one of the best history museums for important religious objects.

 Admire nature’s beauty from the 120-foot-long Mississippi River Observation Deck, located in the town of New Madrid.
-This deck allows
+This observation point allows

-visitors to view eight miles of the mighty Mississippi; also visible is the New
+visitors a sweeping view of eight miles of the mighty Mississippi and the New

 Madrid Bend, which played a strategic role in the Civil War.